RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         -  Professionals/clients
         -  Religious teachers/followers
     - INFLUENCE IN FACT EXERCISED
-      - ‘Influence’ can take any form:
+      - 'Influence' can take any form:
       -  Over threats Persistent persuasion.
-        -  Taking advantage of someone at an unusual time or place – esp if they’re distracted or vulnerable.
+        -  Taking advantage of someone at an unusual time or place – esp if they're distracted or vulnerable.
         -  Taking advantage of a position of authority.
         -  Merely being a silent, but forceful, presence in the room.
       -  Having others apply pressure or persuasion.
         - Key consideration: the quality of the consent of the plaintiff.
       - Johnson v Buttress (1936) 56 CLR 113
-        - ‘facts must be proved showing that the transaction was the outcome of such an actual influence over the mind of the alienor that it cannot be considered his free act.’
+        - 'facts must be proved showing that the transaction was the outcome of such an actual influence over the mind of the alienor that it cannot be considered his free act.'
 (134, Dixon J)
       - Micarone v Perpetual Trustees (1999) 75 SASR 1
         - [286] ... the question is not whether, in the literal sense, there was the exercise of an independent and voluntary will, but whether that exercise took place in an environment in which the actors were able to form a proper judgment ... .
           - If the conclusion arrived at negates that proposition, actual undue influence is made out
-      - Farmers’ Co-operative Executors & Trustees Ltd v Perks (1989) 52 SASR 399
+      - Farmers' Co-operative Executors & Trustees Ltd v Perks (1989) 52 SASR 399
-        - ‘In my view, the defendant dominated his wife by the constant employment of actual and threatened violence and it is against this background that the events more directly concerned with the transfer of her share in the property fall to be considered.’
+        - 'In my view, the defendant dominated his wife by the constant employment of actual and threatened violence and it is against this background that the events more directly concerned with the transfer of her share in the property fall to be considered.'
 (410, Duggan J)
       - Credit and Commerce International SA v Aboody [1990] 1 QB 923
-        - ‘The mere fact that in order to get his own way he chose deliberately to say nothing as to the risks, rather than to misrepresent them, would not, in our judgment, save his conduct from being unconscionable or absolve him from a charge of actual undue influence, bearing in mind that it was he who invited her to enter into them.
+        - 'The mere fact that in order to get his own way he chose deliberately to say nothing as to the risks, rather than to misrepresent them, would not, in our judgment, save his conduct from being unconscionable or absolve him from a charge of actual undue influence, bearing in mind that it was he who invited her to enter into them.
-          - On the particular facts of this case we think it could fairly be said that Mrs. Aboody's mind was in effect “a mere channel through which the will of [Mr. Aboody] operated: ...’
+          - On the particular facts of this case we think it could fairly be said that Mrs. Aboody's mind was in effect "a mere channel through which the will of [Mr. Aboody] operated: ...'
 (969, The Court)
-    - ‘UNDUE’ INFLUENCE
+    - 'UNDUE' INFLUENCE
       - Allcard v Skinner (1887) 36 Ch D 145
         - The law does not exclude influence.
 Nay, it recognises influence as natural and right.
           - Few, if any, men are gifted with characters enabling them to act, or even think, with complete independence of others, which could not largely exist without destroying the foundations of society.
         - But the law requires that, influence, however natural and right, shall not be unduly exercised, that is, shall be exercised only in due proportion to the surrounding circumstances and the strength of the person submitted to it.
-        - The more powerful influence or the weaker patient alike evokes a stronger application of the safeguard ...’
+        - The more powerful influence or the weaker patient alike evokes a stronger application of the safeguard ...'
 (157-158, Kewich J)
       - Context matters.
         - Compare:
           -  Overbearing salesperson dealing with frail, elderly pensioner.
           -  Overbearing salesperson dealing with educated professional.
           -  Negotiations between large commercial corporations.
       - Poosathurdi v Kanappa Chettiar (1919) LR 47 Ind App 1
-        - ‘[Influence] may be used wisely, judiciously and helpfully.
+        - '[Influence] may be used wisely, judiciously and helpfully.
         - But... more than mere influence must be proved so as to render influence, in the language of the law, 'undue'.
-        - It must be established that the person in a position of domination has used that position to obtain unfair advantage for himself.’
+        - It must be established that the person in a position of domination has used that position to obtain unfair advantage for himself.'
 (4, Privy Council)
       - Johnson v Buttress (1936) 56 CLR 113
-        - ‘... when the transaction is not one of gift but of purchase or other contract, the matters affecting its validity are necessarily somewhat different.
+        - '... when the transaction is not one of gift but of purchase or other contract, the matters affecting its validity are necessarily somewhat different.
-        - Adequacy of consideration becomes a material question.’
+        - Adequacy of consideration becomes a material question.'
 (136, Dixon J)
       - National Westminster Bank Plc v Morgan [1985] 1 AC 686
-        - ‘There is no substitute in this branch of the law for a “meticulous examination of the facts.’
+        - 'There is no substitute in this branch of the law for a "meticulous examination of the facts.'
 (Lord Scarman)
     - CAUSATION
       - The undue influence must be a cause of the plaintiff agreeing to the contract.
       - Thorne v Kennedy (2017) 263 CLR 85
         - [24] ...
-Where duress, undue influence, or unconscionable conduct is otherwise shown, an inference of the necessary causation or contribution is readily drawn if the particular transaction cannot reasonably be accounted for by “ordinary motives” ... .’
+Where duress, undue influence, or unconscionable conduct is otherwise shown, an inference of the necessary causation or contribution is readily drawn if the particular transaction cannot reasonably be accounted for by "ordinary motives" ... .'
 (Kiefel CJ, Bell, Gageler, Keane and Edelman JJ)
       - Credit and Commerce International SA v Aboody [1990] 1 QB 923
-        - ‘However, in our judgment, ... the jurisdiction exercised by the court in such cases is not essentially of a punitive nature; its purpose is to do justice to the complainant in suitable circumstances giving him or her relief from a disadvantageous transaction.
+        - 'However, in our judgment, ... the jurisdiction exercised by the court in such cases is not essentially of a punitive nature; its purpose is to do justice to the complainant in suitable circumstances giving him or her relief from a disadvantageous transaction.
-        - We think that, at least in ordinary circumstances, it would not be appropriate for the court to exercise this jurisdiction in a case where the evidence establishes that on balance of probabilities the complainant would have entered into the transaction in any event.’
+        - We think that, at least in ordinary circumstances, it would not be appropriate for the court to exercise this jurisdiction in a case where the evidence establishes that on balance of probabilities the complainant would have entered into the transaction in any event.'
 (971, The Court)
   - PRESUMED UNDUE INFLUENCE & REMEDY
     - PRESUMED UNDUE INFLUENCE
       - Actual undue influence def